 A fund has been set up by the Ventura County Community Foundation to assist families impacted by the Borderline shootings.
 For more information, visit https://vccf.org/donate/make-a-donation/.

 - Walk to End Genocide - The 2019 Conejo Valley Walk to End Genocide is Sunday, April 7, 2019.
 The Walk to End Genocide is a community event that brings together advocates of all ages and backgrounds in one united voice to say: “we will not stand idly by while genocide and mass atrocities occur.”
 The Walk increases awareness of current ongoing atrocities and raises funds for Jewish World Watch to continue its work educating, advocating, and supporting projects in conflict-affected communities.
-Check back soon for registration information.
-For more information see https://www.jww.org/take-action/events/walk/
+To register for the walk and for more information, click here.

 - Mitzvah Day - First Sunday in November